unity/ParseAlternatives/README.md

 ###Parse Server providers

 - **[Nimble Parse](http://nimbleparse.com)**
 We at Nimblestack built and launched a 100% Parse compatible API in less than one week.
 Current offer includes Object creation & query, User management, and Cloud Code.
+Push notifications and background jobs are in the pipeline.

 - **[AWS](https://aws.amazon.com)**
 AWS is Amazon's cloud infrastructure service.
 It supports running Node.js apps both on VMs and docker container as well as running Mongo and aws own DynamoDB.